 It’s important to note that hundreds of thousands of patients undergo eyelid lift surgery each year.

 The ones we notice are usually not because they are a good result.
-We tell patients the best results are never noticeable as a surgical result, but rather look very natural Dr. Karolak prefers to conceal his incisions in the natural fold of the eyelid, as he finds this provides the most natural results, with the best-healed scars.
+We tell patients the best results are never noticeable as a surgical result, but rather look very natural.
+We prefer to conceal these incisions in the natural fold of the eyelid, as we find this provides the most natural results, with the best-healed scars.

 How to Prepare for Your Eyelid Lift Procedure

 Each patient will be given specific and comprehensive pre-operative instructions before their surgery.
 However, the following are some of the instructions we give to every patient who undergoes an Eyelid Lift:

 - Discontinue blood-thinning vitamins and supplements prior to surgery.
 These include Vitamin E, Fish Oil, Tylenol, and Aspirin.
 You will not resume these supplements until at least 1 week after surgery.
 Avoiding blood thinners is especially important for eyelid surgery, because the area is so prone to swelling and bruising.

 - I recommend that patients start arnica tablets one week prior to surgery and continue to take arnica tablets until any bruising has resolved after surgery.
 Arnica is a powerful supplement that helps your body to heal bruises and inflammation, but can have some side effects.
 I make sure patients are checking in with me regularly while taking it.

 Want to see exactly how our patients look day-by-day as they heal?
 We offer patients the option to few a private gallery of healing timeline photos during their consultation.
 This allows our patients to feel prepared and confident in their recovery process.

 The following are generalized instructions for eyelid Lift Aftercare: